Bruno Billio, Artist

 Bruno installing Stacked Suitcases at Toronto’s Hazelton Hotel, 2016

-Bruno Billio is a distinguished Italian-Canadian artist known for his interdisciplinary approach, blurring the lines between installation art, sculpture, and design.
-His innovative works, characterized by the active displacement and staging of found objects, have garnered international acclaim and are featured in prominent public spaces and private collections worldwide.
+Bruno Billio is an Italian-Canadian artist based in Turin, Italy, known for his assemblage sculptures and interdisciplinary practice.
+His works, built around the displacement and staging of found objects, are held in public spaces and private collections internationally.

-Born into an Italian-Canadian family, Billio’s cultural heritage has significantly influenced his artistic vision.
-His father, a barber from Venice, instilled in him an appreciation for craftsmanship and design.
-This upbringing fostered a deep-seated interest in art, leading Billio to explore various mediums and techniques throughout his career.
+Born into an Italian-Canadian family, Billio's cultural heritage has shaped his artistic vision from the start.
+His father, a barber from Venice, instilled in him an early appreciation for craftsmanship and design.
+Bruno attained his Italian citizenship in 2026.

-Billio’s work is deeply rooted in the concept of reinterpreting everyday objects through spatial and contextual re-appropriation.
-By transforming familiar items, he challenges viewers’ perceptions and encourages them to see the ordinary in new and unexpected ways.
-This approach positions him as both an interventionist and an inventor, continually pushing the boundaries of contemporary art.
+Billio's practice is rooted in the spatial and contextual re-appropriation of everyday objects, inviting viewers to see the familiar in unexpected ways.
+This positions him as both interventionist and inventor, continually pushing the boundaries of contemporary art.

 Notable Works